ACINQ/eclair/CONTRIBUTING.md

 Contributions that add new dependencies may take longer to approve because a detailed audit of the dependency may be required.

+### Testing

+Your code should be tested.
+We use ScalaTest as a testing framework.

+ScalaTest's approach is to parallelize on test suites rather than individual tests, therefore it is recommended to keep the execution time of each test suite under one minute and split tests across multiple smaller suites if needed.

 ### IntelliJ Tips

 If you're using [IntelliJ](https://www.jetbrains.com/idea/), here are some useful commands: